Financial Crimes Enforcement Network (“FinCEN”), Treasury.

 For similar reasons, FinCEN is not incorporating into the final guidance another commenter's suggestion that a bank be authorized to share SAR information with its foreign branches.
 FinCEN believes that neither a U.S. bank, nor its foreign branch, has sufficient need to share or receive SAR information that would outweigh concerns over SAR information becoming subject to the laws of a foreign jurisdiction and that sharing in such circumstances, at this time, is inconsistent with the purposes of the BSA.

 One commenter, perhaps anticipating our reluctance to authorize the international sharing of SAR information, encouraged FinCEN to work with other jurisdictions to ensure equal SAR sharing capabilities for financial institutions in those jurisdictions, and between financial institutions in the United States and financial institutions in foreign jurisdictions.
 The commenter suggested FinCEN seek to harmonize its SAR rules, and relevant confidentiality authorities, with the rules and provisions of foreign jurisdictions.
-FinCEN engages regularly with foreign jurisdictions on these issues, and has been vocal about its efforts to promote an international regulatory climate under which the authority for financial institutions to share SAR information could be broadened significantly.
+FinCEN engages regularly with foreign jurisdictions on these issues, and has been vocal about its efforts to promote an international regulatory climate Start Printed Page 75610under which the authority for financial institutions to share SAR information could be broadened significantly.

 D. Confidentiality Agreements